 The 2019 interim update to the 2016 BHIVA monitoring guideline has been published online to ensure that guidance is consistent with the BHIVA position statement on U=U. All changes to the guideline are highlighted and include updates to the sexual health screening and the conception sections.

-Members (in alphabetic order): Funmi Awosusi, Gary Barker, Marta Boffito, Satyajit Das, Lucy Dorrell, Esther Dixon-Williams, Charlotte Hall, Bridie Howe, Sebastian Kalwij, Nashaba Matin, Eleni Nastouli, Frank Post, Melinda Tenant-Flowers, Erasmus Smit, Dan Wheals
+Brian Angus (Chair), Gary Brook (Vice-chair), Funmi Awosusi, Gary Barker, Marta Boffito, Satyajit Das, Lucy Dorrell, Esther Dixon-Williams, Charlotte Hall, Bridie Howe, Sebastian Kalwij, Nashaba Matin, Eleni Nastouli, Frank Post, Melinda Tenant-Flowers, Erasmus Smit, Dan Wheals